 Common Names: Pomegranate, Granada.

-Origin: Native to Iranian Plateau and the Himalayas in north Pakistan and Northern India but widely cultivated around the world.
+Origin: Native to the Iranian Plateau and the Himalayas in north Pakistan and Northern India but widely cultivated around the world.

 Appearance: It is a deciduous shrub usually with multiple stems.
 It has opposite, glossy, narrow oblong leaves.